microbiomedata/docs/content/home/src/howto_guides/portal_guide.md

-The barplot on the omics page displays the number of omics processing runs (not number of samples) for each data type available: organic matter, metagenomic, metatranscriptomic, proteomic, and metabolomic.
+The barplot on the omics page displays the number of omics processing runs (not number of samples) for each data type available: organic matter, metagenomic, metatranscriptomic, proteomic, metabolomic, lipidomic, and amplicon.
 Selecting the bar of a data type will limit the search to just that data type.